Exilz/apipeline/README.md

 * The `queryParameters` are regular query string parameters.
 For instance, a request fired with this path : `/weather` and these `queryParameters` : `{ days: 'mon,tue,sun', location: 'Paris,France' }` will become `/weather?days=mon,tue,sun&location=Paris,France`.

+> 💡 Pro-tip : Both query and path parameters can be undefined, in this case they simply won't be processed when generating your route.
+You don't have to create an intermediate variable holding your options to handle whether or not your variables are defined.

 ## Limiting the size of your cache

 If you fear your cache will keep growing, you have some options to make sure it doesn't get too big.